dra27/opam/README.md

 Alternatively, you may run `configure` and use `make lib-ext`, as advised.

 You can then `configure` and build opam as above.

+## Git-for-Windows

+Git-for-Windows may be downloaded from https://git-scm.com/download/win.
+The default selection of components is sufficient for OPAM.
+You should select `Use Git from the Windows Command Prompt` and allow `core.autocrlf` to be set to `true`.
+The default behaviour to use `MinTTY` for Git Bash is recommended, though not required for OPAM.

 ## Compiling without OCaml